-- a) All alcoholic beverages (wine, malt beverages, and distilled spirits)
+- 1) All alcoholic beverages (wine, malt beverages, and distilled spirits)

-- b) Wine only
+- 2) Wine only

-- c) Malt beverages only
+- 3) Malt beverages only

-- d) Wine and malt beverages
+- 4) Wine and malt beverages

 In certain cities and towns that vote to accept a specific state law, businesses that hold a wine and malt beverages license under § 12 as well as a common victualler's license may be given a permit to sell also cordials and liqueurs.
 This cordials and liqueurs permit must be granted by the LLA with the approval of the ABCC.